-HE 8th wave of the Mediascope Europe Study [1], one of the most comprehensive research studies on how people dedicate their time to the various media in Europe, reports that more than 130 million Europeans routinely use their mobile phones to access the Internet.
+More than 130 million Europeans routinely use their mobile phones to access the Internet.
+This information is contained in the 8th wave of the Mediascope Europe Study [1], one of the most comprehensive research studies on how people dedicate their time to the various media in Europe.
+Innovative and more powerful mobile information communication technologies continue to emerge and become widely available.
 According to the Educause Center for Applied Research (ECAR) survey on the use of mobile technologies in Higher Education [2], students want to access academic progress information and course material via their mobile devices (such as smartphones, and tablet computers), and 67% of surveyed students believe mobile devices are important to their academic success and use their devices for academic activities.
 Likewise, the widespread use of mobile technology, along with the availability of efficient mobile broadband connections, offers a unique opportunity to develop innovative methods of learning as well as to develop policies aimed at participation, given that the use of mobile devices transcends age, social status, economic level, gender and ethnic origins [3].
-In fact, in the last decade numerous studies about the use of mobile and wireless communication technologies in education have been reported [4].
+On the other hand, in the last decade numerous studies about the use of mobile and wireless communication technologies in education have been reported [4].
 In addition to these studies we observe an important increase of mobile learning penetration rate in some country, like Taiwan, where there are national programs and strategies for e-learning to support the innovation in educational context [5].
 In the same direction, we foresee a similar trend in other countries, like Italy, where there is a wide diffusion of mobile technologies, and national government is going to adopt, in the public education system, electronic books and tablet as primary tools for learning.